 With the recent change to the U.S. DOT stopping distance requirements, are drum brakes up to the task?
 The short answer is yes.
 However, are disc brakes the future?
 In this article, we’ll take a look at disc vs drum brakes.

-Disc brakes carry a hefty $3000 price, or about $500 per wheel, ballpark.
-This is why fleets often raise the question on why they should spend so much capital on disc brakes because drum brakes are still very useful and meet U.S. DOT requirements.
+Disc brakes carry a hefty $3000 price, or about $500 per wheel, ballpark, which is why fleets often ask why they should spend so much capital on disc brakes because drum brakes are still very useful and meet U.S. DOT requirements.

 - Disc brakes offer additional margin in terms of safety and stopping distance, suitable for hilly roads or heavy loads.

 - They are perfect for powerful start and stop cycles.

 - Maintenance costs are lower over the lifetime of disc brakes.

 - The maintenance cycle of disc brakes is just shy of double the length of drum brakes.